 Shipping NGINX Logs to ClickHouse

-This tutorial demonstrates how to set up a custom schema in ClickHouse for NGINX access logs and configure Vector to collect, parse, and ship these logs.
-Unlike the OpenTelemetry example, this tutorial shows how to work with your own custom schema designed specifically for NGINX logs.
+This tutorial sets up a custom ClickHouse schema for NGINX access logs and configures Vector to collect, parse, and ship them.
+Unlike the OpenTelemetry example, it uses a schema built specifically for NGINX logs instead of a general-purpose one.

 Overview